The Wryst Racer SX3 Yellow Gold Watch

 A Designer Statement Piece

 The automatic Wryst Racer SX3 is developed, engineered, produced, and assembled with the highest possible watchmaking standards and know-how.
 Owner at Wryst and veteran Swiss watch designer Jacques Fournier has two objectives: Offer perfect quality in the making and a unique alternative to the saturated horological industry.
 Visually the Wryst timepieces are exceptional, and many people are delighted to find out they even exist.
+All our models benefit from sapphire crystal.

 Original Manufacturer Oscillating Weight

-Wryst opted for an original manufacturer's watch part on the Racer collection.
-There are several reasons for this.
-An essential aspect of a mechanical watch is the rotor, technically known as oscillating weight.
 Removing and refitting the rotor can somehow weaken this critical part.
 Also, the rotor's weight is significant, as any tooling or engravings applied to this part can modify the overall weight of the rotating part and, therefore, affect timekeeping and accuracy.
 Furthermore, if the rotor is altered in any way whatsoever, this also causes issues with the Manufacturer's warranty.

 Two Different Ways to Wind your Mechanical Watch